BloomBooks/bloom-player/README.md

 ## Development

-Run yarn to get the dependencies.
+Run `yarn` to get the dependencies.
-Then use yarn run build to build the outputs.
+Then use `yarn build` to build the outputs.
-You can also use yarn run build-dev or build-prod to build just the dev or production versions.
+You can also use `yarn run build-dev` or `build-prod` to build just the dev or production versions.
 You should also tweak the version number before publishing.

 ##License